-The day-to-day management of the local authority is carried out by the Executive, that is the full-time officials led by the Chief Executive.
-The Chief Executive has a duty to advise and assist the Councillors in the exercise of their functions.
+The day-to-day management of the local authority is carried out by the executive, i.e., the full-time officials led by the chief executive.
+The chief executive has a duty to advise and assist the Councillors in the exercise of their functions.